-Skye mastering - Online
+Skye Mastering - Online

 Online mastering is an integral part of Skye Mastering.
 Situated on the Isle of Skye, 650 miles from London, or hundreds or thousands of miles from your home town, uploading mixes and downloading mastered versions speeds up the whole process.
 My client base is worldwide, so the ability to send mix files to me in minutes rather than days of time consuming post is an obvious advantage.
 In fact, working this way has become the preferred way.
-Uploading DDP Masters to manufacturers is now routine.
+Uploading DDP Masters to my clients and manufacturers is now routine.

 Pricing starts at £50 for one mix (10 minutes maximum).
 Regular albums are around £400 which includes the manufacturing DDP Master.
 Remixes, alternative mixes, instrumental versions, extra refs, extra masters, data files and MP3 versions are subject to extra charges.
 Please call or email for a quote on your project.
 All prices are plus VAT for U.K. customers.
 EU customers do not pay VAT if they have a valid European VAT number.
 VAT is not charged to Customers outside of the EU.
 You can pay via cheque, electronic banking, credit or debit card, or Paypal.